-Brief history of the Department of Psychology
+The first 50 years of the Department of Psychology in brief

 Psychology was taught from the beginning of the Faculty of Arts (in 1919) on.
 Mihajlo Rostohar (1878-1966), who came from the Charles University in Prague, was the first candidate for the Assistant Professor of Philosophy (and would also teach psychology).
 Instead of him, Franc Veber, who graduated in philosophy at the University of Graz, took his place.
 Veber was the first teacher of psychology at the University of Ljubljana’s Faculty of Arts and Karel Ozvald from the Department of Pedagogy was the second.
 Veber and Ozvald did not develop the empirical psychology and did not directly influence on the establishment of the Department of Psychology.

 The history of the Department of Psychology at the Faculty of Arts dates back to 1951 with its first head Mihajlo Rostohar, Prof. PhD, who returned from Brno in 1949 and started to teach psychology at the Faculty of Arts in the same year (the academic year 1949/50).
 In 1950, the Faculty of Arts established the Department of Psychology and the Institute of Psychology on his initiative.